 2.3.
 This place of jurisdiction also applies if the Customer has no general place of jurisdiction (i.e. residence) in Germany and is not a user who falls under the general jurisdiction of the European Union, Norway, Iceland, or Switzerland.

-2.4 In principle the place of jurisdiction for obligations arising from this agreement is Mannheim, Germany.
+2.4 In principle the place of jurisdiction for obligations arising from this agreement is Munich, Germany.
 Statutory regulations on jurisdiction are not affected.

 3.1.
 The Software enables the Customer to send their computer-screen display via the Internet to the computer screens of persons who they select themselves (hereinafter referred to as Participants) and display information on those screens (in what is hereinafter referred to as a Session).
 Further specifications are to be found in the relevant product description.